 Program Director: Foong-Yen Lim, MD

-Alternate Program Contact: Julie Ludwig, residency coordinator, firstname.lastname@example.org
+Alternate Program Contact: Meghan Wiesner, Program Coordinator, email@example.com

 This program was approved by the Graduate Medical Education Committee in February 2004.
 The first trainee began in July 2004.

-The trainee must have completed at least three years of residency in general surgery and therefore would be eligible for application to a pediatric surgical training program.
-It is also possible that such an individual will have completed general surgery or a general pediatric surgery residency and now desires specialty training in fetal surgery.
+The trainee would need to have completed at least three years of residency in general surgery, and therefore would be a candidate eligible for application to a pediatric surgical training program.
+It is also possible that such an individual will have already completed general surgery or a general pediatric surgery residency, and now desires specialty training in fetal surgery.

-We have established a fetal surgery training program in which individuals participate in the broad clinical and academic experience now available in fetal surgery with the creation of the Fetal Care Center of Cincinnati, under the supervision of surgical director Foong-Yen Lim, MD and maternal-fetal medicine co-directors William Polzin, MD and James Van Hook, MD.
-This position could be filled by a general surgery-trained individual who comes for a one-year fetal surgery experience and would serve as the fetal surgery fellow, or by a trained pediatric surgeon who desires additional fetal surgery experience.
+We have established a fetal surgery training program in which individuals participate in the broad clinical and academic experience now available in fetal surgery with the creation of the Cincinnati Fetal Care Center.
+This position could be filled by a general surgery trained individual who comes for a one year fetal surgery experience, and would serve as the fetal surgery fellow, or by a trained pediatric surgeon who desires additional fetal surgery experience.

-The goal of this position is to enable the trainee to gain expertise in fetology which will enhance opportunity for application for a more formal general pediatric surgery fellowship, or if he or she has completed training in pediatric general surgery, will enhance expertise in fetology in anticipation of a subspecialization in this area.
+The goal of this position is to enable the trainee to gain exposure in fetal surgery which will enhance their opportunity for application for a more formal general pediatric surgery fellowship in the future, or if they have already completed training in pediatric general surgery, will enhance their experience in fetal surgery in anticipation of a sub specialization in this area.

 None at this time.

-All training is conducted at Cincinnati Children’s, a private medical center providing 523 registered beds.
-The hospital is one of the largest children’s care facilities in the United States in several categories: number of beds, number of emergency room visits and number of operative procedures.
+All training is conducted at the Cincinnati Children’s Hospital Medical Center.
+The Cincinnati Children’s Hospital Medical Center is a private medical center providing 580 inpatient beds.
+The hospital is one of the largest children’s care facilities in the United States in several categories: number of beds; number of emergency room visits; and number of operative procedures.

-During the training period, this individual will be expected to participate in the fetal surgery educational programs, outpatient and inpatient care and routine and complex surgical procedures.
-The trainee will also be involved in clinical research projects.
+Clinical and research components: During the training period, this individual will be expected to participate in the Fetal Surgery educational programs, outpatient and inpatient care, routine and complex surgical procedures.
+The trainee will also be involved in research projects.
 The trainee may also participate in shared general pediatric surgery clinical and educational experiences with our current pediatric surgery trainees when deemed to be beneficial.

-The goal of this fellowship position is to enable the trainee to gain expertise in the diagnosis, medical and operative management of a wide spectrum of fetal abnormalities.
-This experience will expand the pool of specialists who will be able to care for these patients.
-In addition, this experience will permit the practitioner to enhance expertise in the treatment of fetal problems in anticipation of a subspecialization in this area.
+The goal of this fellowship position is to enable the trainee to gain experience in the diagnosis, medical and operative management of a wide spectrum of fetal abnormalities.
+This experience will first and foremost expand the pool of specialists who will be able to care for these patients.
+In addition, this experience will permit the practitioner to enhance their expertise in the treatment of fetal problems in anticipation of a sub-specialization in this area.

 The operative procedures and skills require at least three years of general surgery training or its equivalent.
-The trainees will participate in major surgical procedures including:
+The trainees will participate in various surgical procedures, including: